-The constructive role and indispensability of the cooperation of trade unions for achievement of the target has been repeatedly emphasized in all Five Year Plans.
+Self-Instructional Material The constructive role and indispensability of the cooperation of trade unions for achievement of the target has been repeatedly emphasized in all Five Year Plans.
 Unfortunately the response of the trade unions has not been encouraging due to several reasons:

-- (i) Absence of a unified trade union movement. - (ii) Lack of adequate finances of trade unions. - (iii) Lack of attitudes towards organized life. - (iv) Lack of encouragement either by the employer or government to actively associate themselves with these programmes.
+- (i) Absence of a unified trade union movement. - (i) Lack of adequate finances of trade unions. - (ii) Lack of attitudes towards organized life. - (iv) Lack of encouragement either by the employer or government to actively associate themselves with these programmes.